 Marketing - Page 2

-Everyone in the professional world has email.
-For many companies, it’s their primary avenue of communication.
 Marketers have been using email marketing campaigns for years, pushing products, events, and anything else they want their audience to engage with.
 If the majority of people are checking their email every day (most are checking multiple times a day), why aren’t your campaigns working?
-While it might seem that email marketing as a whole just doesn’t work, but it might just be that your processes are out of date.
-Engaging with your audience is like a game of chess: it requires a lot of strategy and planning, as well as the flexibility to adapt your approach when things don’t work.
-Below, we have 5 email marketing practices that don’t work anymore.
+While it might seem that email marketing as a whole doesn’t work, but it might just be that your processes are out of date.
+Engaging with your audience is like a game of chess: it requires strategy and planning, as well as the flexibility to adapt your approach when things don’t work.
+Below, we have five email marketing practices that don’t work anymore.